 Every Thanksgiving my husband begs for this Spicy Southern Hot Corn!
-This sassy Southern-style recipe has been part of our holiday meal tradition for years and doubles as a side dish AND a dip!
+This sassy Southern-style recipe has been part of our holiday meal tradition for years and doubles as a side dish AND a dip.
+Get ready to rock those parties and potlucks and be sure to have the recipe handy – people will totally harass you for it!

 So… it’s super duper common for this dish to be served appetizer-style with a mountain of tortilla chips or a fresh fluffy baguette.
 If you search “Hot Corn” on Pinterest it’s literally ALL that comes up!